ANALYSIS-Set free or set back? Manchin narrows Biden's climate options

 The Supreme Court this month decided to effectively restrict the Environmental Protection Agency from issuing emissions rules involving matters of major "economic and political significance" -- potentially limiting executive actions.

-But Jamal Raad, the head of nonprofit group Evergreen Action, said there are "still a lot of existing authorities under the Clean Air Act" to take on pollutants such as particulates from the power sector that can have the added benefit of lowering carbon emissions.
+But Jamal Raad, the head of nonprofit group Evergreen Action which helped craft the legislation, said there are "still a lot of existing authorities under the Clean Air Act" to take on pollutants such as particulates from the power sector that can have the added benefit of lowering carbon emissions.

 Raad said Biden is now free to drop some of the items that were on the table to win Manchin's support, such as preserving federal oil and gas leasing and approving ConocoPhillips' COP.N Willow oil drilling project in Alaska.

+Other green groups urged Biden to declare a climate emergency and use the Defense Production Act to advance clean technologies.

-Absent new federal measures, the U.S. is poised to fall well below Biden's pledge to slash greenhouse gas emissions by at least 50% below 2005 levels by 2030 -- achieving only a 24% to 35% cut, a report by researchers at Rhodium Group this month said.
+Absent the bill, the U.S. is poised to fall well below Biden's pledge to slash greenhouse gas emissions by at least 50% below 2005 levels by 2030 -- achieving only a 24% to 35% cut, a report by researchers at Rhodium Group this month said.

 "With this failure of Congress to take responsible action, climate leaders at all levels of society -- states, cities, business, investors, and others -- will need to expand their already substantial efforts, he said.
 But those action will not be sufficient to meet Biden's 2030 pledge, he said.